lfr/lfr.github.io/special/_posts/2020-07-13-the-end-of-the-apolitical-dev.md

 layout: post
 title: The end of the apolitical developer
 summary: >-
-  This is my first commemorative post celebrating 128 twitter followers
+  This is my first commemorative post celebrating 128 followers
 image: /assets/2020/apolitical-dev.jpg
 ---